Fcpacheco/PocketFlow-Tutorial-Codebase-Knowledge/docs/design.md

 **User Story:** As a developer onboarding to a new codebase, I want a tutorial automatically generated from its GitHub repository or local directory, optionally in a specific language.
 This tutorial should explain the core abstractions, their relationships (visualized), and how they work together, using beginner-friendly language, analogies, and multi-line descriptions where needed, so I can understand the project structure and key concepts quickly without manually digging through all the code.

+**User Story (Text-Only Mode):** As a user analyzing a repository of instructional content (like documentation, guides, or educational material), I want a tutorial that outlines the key concepts and their relationships from text files (.md, .txt) rather than code, so I can quickly understand the conceptual framework without reading all the documentation.

 **Input:**
 - A publicly accessible GitHub repository URL or a local directory path.
 - A project name (optional, will be derived from the URL/directory if not provided).
 - Desired language for the tutorial (optional, defaults to English).
+- Text-only mode flag (optional, focuses on text files rather than code files).

 **Output:**
 - A directory named after the project containing: